itsyuimorii/--PROJECT--Tokyo-stack-projects/02.Midterm_practice/README.md

 ### Function 2: delete and edit function

-- Function: After clicking Delete🔗, delete the current data
+> After clicking Delete🔗, delete the current data

 1. Click the delete button to delete the student with id 5
 2. send a request to the route